-More than 17,000 Health Maintenance Organization (HMO) members undergoing a comprehensive physical examination chose to provide detailed information about their childhood experience of abuse, neglect, and family dysfunction.
-To date, more than 50 scientific articles have been published and more than100 conference and workshop presentations have been made.
+More than 17,000 Health Maintenance Organization (HMO) members agreed to undergo comprehensive physical examinations.
+After that, they voluntarily shared detailed information about their childhood experiences of abuse, neglect, and family dysfunction.
+To date, scientists have published more than 50 articles, also presenting results at hundreds of conferences and workshops.

-The ACE Study findings suggest that certain experiences are major risk factors for the leading causes of illness and death as well as poor quality of life in the United States.
-Progress in preventing and recovering from the nation’s worst health and social problems is likely to benefit from understanding that many of these problems arise as a consequence of adverse childhood experiences.
+The findings suggest certain experiences are major risk factors for the leading causes of illness and death, as well as poor quality of life in the United States.
+Preventing and recovering from the nation’s worst health and social problems will likely connect to new understandings of the often harsh consequences of adverse childhood experiences.